 - Seawater muds.

 - Saturated saltwater muds.

-Lime muds have been widely used for many years as inhibited fluids.
-The hydrated lime, which is calcium hydroxide, reduces the amount of water attached to the clay structure.
-High lime-content water based drilling mud should contain a Pf of 5-9 and a Pm of 2~O to maintain an excess of lime.
-The amount of undissolved lime can be estimated with Eq.
+There was wide use of lime mud for many years as inhibited fluids.
+The hydrated lime, calcium hydroxide, reduces the water attached to the clay structure.
+High lime-content water-based drilling mud should contain a Pf of 5-9 and a Pm of 2~O to maintain excess lime.
+We can estimate the amount of undissolved lime with Eq.
 1:

 Lime = (Pm – Pf )/ 4 Eq.1

-- The excess lime is measured in Ib/bbl
+- The measurement of the excess lime is in Ib/bbl

 - Pm is the phenolphthalein end point of mud

 - Pf is the phenolphthalein alkalinity endpoint of filtrate.